Religion in Slovenia

 The dominant religion in Slovenia is Christianity, primarily the Catholic Church, which is the largest Christian denomination in the country.
 Other Christian groups having significant followings in the country include Eastern Orthodoxy and Protestantism (Lutheranism).
 Islam, Judaism and Hinduism are small minorities in Slovenia.
 About 18% of the population are either agnostic or atheist.

 Religion played a significant role in the development of the Slovenian nation and of the country of Slovenia.
-After a centuries-long tradition of a state church, interrupted by the periods of Protestant Reformation (in the 16th century) and post–World War II socialism (which ousted religion from the public life), a degree of separation of the state and the church has been reached in independent Slovenia.
+After a centuries-long tradition of a state church, interrupted by the periods of Protestant Reformation (in the 16th century) and post–World War II socialism (which ousted religion from public life), a degree of separation of the state and the church has been reached in independent Slovenia.
 In February 2007 Slovenia passed a new Religious Freedom Act with a bias towards the Catholic Church (particularly in regard to state funding) and strict terms for the registration of new religious communities.